salim-b/salim/README.md

 # salim: A Wild Mix of Functions Serving Various Purposes

 salim includes a diverse mix of functions which have not found their home in a more suitable place yet.
-This package will probably never be submitted to CRAN.
+The package kinda serves as an incubator for not yet fully matured code and thus will most probably never be made available through CRAN.

+This is arguably a [*low-cohesion*](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) package.

 ## Installation